 Historian Walter K. Robinson claims the Battle of Paulus Hook was "one of the most brilliant and daring exploits in the war. . . . it boosted American morale everywhere" (49).
 Although Lee was not successful in regaining Paulus Hook Fort from the British, the Continental Congress awarded Lee a gold medal, exceptional at the time, for his daring maneuver.
 The British did not evacuate Paulus Hook until the end of the war on November 22, 1783.

-According to New Jersey historian John Cunningham, after the war, Paulus Hook was a sparsely settled marshland with only a ferry house, lobster shanty, and "a few outbuildings" (New Jersey 124).
+According to New Jersey historian John Cunningham, Paulus Hook, after the war, was a sparsely settled marshland with only a ferry house, lobster shanty, and "a few outbuildings" (New Jersey 124).
 However, Alexander Hamilton, President Washington's former Secretary of the Treasury, saw potential in this undeveloped area.
 In 1804, he helped found the Associates of the Jersey Company and leased the land.
 Paulus Hook was subdivided into lots for sale and free distribution to churches.
-However, competition from New York City, poor business management, and the untimely death of Hamilton affected the future of the project.
+The future of the land project was affected by competition from New York City, poor business management, and Hamilton's untimely death.

 In 1812, the engineer and steamboat developer Robert Fulton also saw Paulus Hook's advantageous commercial location.
 He started a ferry service between New York and Paulus Hook.
 His steamboat Jersey took approximately fifteen minutes to cross the Hudson River.

-During the early nineteenth century, the railroads filled in the remaining marshland that transformed it into a waterfront industrial site with factories and rail yards.
+During the early nineteenth century, the railroads filled the remaining marshland.
+It transformed Paulus Hook into a waterfront industrial site with factories and rail yards.
 Ferry traffic carried raw materials brought by rail to Jersey City across the Hudson River to New York.
 This approximately half-square mile in Jersey City's First Ward developed throughout the nineteenth century with companies like P. Lorillard Tobacco, Colgate-Palmolive Company, and American Sugar Refining (Sugar House).

 Immigrants moved into the area.
-They lived on blocks neighboring Grand Street, the main street, with a trolley car service for residents.
+They lived on the blocks neighboring Grand Street, the main street, with a trolley car service for residents.
 Some single-family brick row houses became multi-family dwellings to meet the population growth.
-In the 1890s, the social reformer Cornelia Bradford opened Whittier House, a social settlement house, for the neighborhood immigrants.
+In the 1890s, the social reformer Cornelia Bradford opened the Whittier House, a settlement house for neighborhood immigrants.

 Paulus Hook Today

-The 35-block Paulus Hook Historic District retains many of its early brownstones, rowhouses, churches, apartments, and factories.
-It is bounded by Montgomery Avenue, Essex Street, Greene Street, and Marin Boulevard.
-New townhouses and apartment complexes have been built in the Upper New York Bay area, vying for views of Manhattan, Ellis Island and the Statue of Liberty.
-Residential properties have taken a foothold in the once commercial area, such as the Pier House Condominiums, Liberty Pointe, and Liberty Towers.
+The 35-block Paulus Hook Historic District, bound by Montgomery Avenue, Essex Street, Greene Street, and Marin Boulevard, retains many early brownstones, rowhouses, churches, apartments, and factories.
+New townhouses and apartment complexes, vying for views of Manhattan, Ellis Island, and the Statue of Liberty, have been built in the Upper New York Bay area.
+Residential properties, such as the Pier House Condominiums, Liberty Pointe, and Liberty Towers, now have a foothold in the once-commercial area.
 The Hartz Mountain Industries built two-twelve story towers in the Colgate Redevelopment Area and the Applied Companies completed the Portside apartments.
 The Sugar House, along the Morris Canal basin, was renovated by Diversified Management Systems.
 It is now a sixty-four-unit condominium that opened in June 2001.

 Other notable sites are the Guarantee Title & Trust Co.
 Bank, the Jersey City Main Post Office, Provident "Old Beehive" Bank, and the Hudson County Korean War Memorial installed at the foot of Washington Street in 2002.
 The "Light House Tavern," formed from two adjoining 1850s brownstones at 199 Washington Street, honors Lee.

 The Paulus Hook Monument in the park, at the southeast corner of Washington and Grand Streets, commemorates the Battle of Paulus Hook, fought to regain the fort by the Patriots against the British in August 1779.
-The 25-foot obelisk of unhewn granite was installed in 1903 by the Daughters of the American Revolution in honor of Col. Lee's efforts.
-In the 1930s, the monument was struck by a vehicle and was seemingly lost.
+In 1903, the 25-foot unhewn granite obelisk was installed by the Daughters of the American Revolution organization in honor of Col. Lee's efforts.
+The monument was struck by a vehicle in the 1930s and was seemingly lost.
 Decades later, it was found among some debris and reinstalled in the historic district's pocket park.